At a Glance - Surface Area of Pyramids

 No offense to prisms and cylinders.
 They're great.
 But we don't eat our ice cream out of prisms while touring the Egyptian Cylinders of Giza.
 What we're saying is that there's no substitute for pyramids and cones, so we might as well learn a little bit about them.

-The pyramid is a regular pyramid if the base of the pyramid is a regular polygon with a vertex that is perpendicular to the center of the base.
+A pyramid is a regular pyramid if the base is a regular polygon with a vertex that's perpendicular to the center of the base.
 A pyramid is irregular if it doesn't have daily bowel movements.

 The lateral area is just the area of all the triangles combined.
-The area of a triangle is one half times the base of the triangle times the height.
+The area of a triangle is half the base times the height.
 In this case, the base is the side of the hexagon s and the height of the triangle is the slant height l.
 Since we have six of these triangles, the lateral area is given by this equation:

 Or, simplified, it equals:

 Since we know the perimeter of the hexagon equals 6s, we can replace the sides with the perimeter of the hexagon P.

 Mazel tov!
 We've found the lateral area formula for any pyramid.